-Once I even offered up a hat tuckerization!
-(Appears in the final Finishing School book.)
+Once, I even offered up a hat tuckerization!
+(Hat appeared in the final Finishing School book made by Vieve.)

 Yours in positivity,

 Are you looking for charities to support?

 Here’s a short list of lesser knows ones on my radar…

 - Local Animal Shelter (my Lilliput is s shelter cat so I try to always remember where she came from)